 Icebreaker questions are perfect to use with people in your small group.
 Because people are thinking about all kinds of different things, it’s helpful near the beginning of the meeting to ask a simple opening question to break the ice.
-Icebreaker questions, whether shallow or deep, goofy or profound, all have potential to help people to relax, learn to know one another better, and get ready for a great small group meeting.
+Icebreaker questions, whether shallow or deep, goofy or profound, all have the potential to help people to relax, learn to know one another better and get ready for a great small group meeting.

 Here are my 10 current favorite small group icebreaker questions.

 - What has been a recent high point and low point in your life?
 This question, in my opinion, might be the best icebreaker question because it reveals what is going on right now in people’s lives and its answer constantly changes.
 I use this question more than any other.
 I’ve led groups where we ask this question every week at the beginning of our meetings.